 The Pelvic Floor Center® is a highly specialized, state-of-the-art facility.
 It is one of the few centers of its kind in this country to offer a multi-disciplinary approach to patient care and the diagnosis of pelvic floor disorders.
-We are proud to have leading specialists in the areas of colon and rectal surgery, urology and urogynecology on staff to consult with you and help direct your care.
+We are proud to have leading specialists in the areas of colon and rectal surgery on staff to consult with you and help direct your care.

 As the largest center of its type in the country, the Pelvic Floor Center® provides highly personalized care for over 2500 patients each year as well as being a leader in researching new treatment options.
 By establishing ourselves as a leading research center and referral site, we can offer advanced treatment options and an individualized, comprehensive treatment approach to every person we see.

 We offer the following services and diagnostic testing

 - Anal Manometry and Sensory Testing - Measures the strength of the internal and external sphincters, coordination of the muscles of the pelvic floor, and assesses sensations in the rectum.
 Used to assess constipation, fecal incontinence, to rule out Hirschsprung’s and many other pelvic floor conditions.

 - Cine Defecography - A test using fluoroscopy that evaluates rectal emptying and relaxation of the pelvic floor.
 Visualizes rectocele, enterocele, and rectal prolapse.

 - Anal Ultrasound - Images sphincters and tissues surrounding the anal canal.
 Used to assess fecal incontinence, fistula, abscess, sphincter injury (post-delivery/surgery), and pain.
 Learn more.

 - EMG Recruitment - Assess patient’s ability to voluntarily contract and relax the pelvic floor muscles.
 Used to assess relaxation of the pelvic floor in constipation.